ultimaweapon/tsuki/README.md

 > [!WARNING]
 > Tsuki currently in alpha stage.
 Do not use it on production!

+## Features

+- Any error propagated to the caller via Rust `Result` instead of long jump.

 ## Differences from vanilla Lua

 - Panic when memory allocation is failed without retry.